-Rule No. 4: never buy or sell individual stocks.
-Rule No. 5: buy inexpensive, well-diversified index mutual funds and exchange-traded funds.
+- Rule No. 4: never buy or sell individual stocks and Rule No. 5: buy inexpensive, well-diversified index mutual funds and exchange-traded funds.

-Here is a version of it adapted for India.
+Here is a version of the Index Card, adapted for India.

 The above list tries to stay close to the original version.
 And like the original version, it is self-explanatory to an extent.
 I plan to add a short explanation for each point in later posts.